Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/Project-Spec.md

 1. **Pair Work** - You may work alone or in pairs - if you are going to work in pairs you must pair program for 90% of the time - this will mean significant coordination outside of class to schedule time to work side-by-side.
 You will be expected to turn in the project together.
 Pair programed projects are not expected to be more feature-full (because pp can be slower than solo programming sometimes), but they are expected to demonstrate significantly better code craftsmanship.
 1. **2nd Resource** - You may add another resource if you like and look ahead to how to do reference and embedded documents.

+## Project Writeup

+Write a 500-1000 word post on medium.com.

 ## How to Turn In

 1. Send two links (github and heroku) to your instructor before the final day of class.